emacsmirror/eide/README.md

 ## License

-Copyright © 2008-2025 Cédric Marie <cedric@hjuvi.fr.eu.org>
+Copyright © 2008-2025 Cédric Marie <hjuvi@tedomum.fr>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software